ricardokleinklein/ricardokleinklein.github.io/_posts/2017-11-16-Attention-is-all-you-need.md

 This masking hides those features that belong to future states of the sequence (notice it is a *self-attention* layer!).
 With this trick, we are making the model **autoregressive and causal**, so $$p(o_t) = p(o_t \mid o_1, o_2, \cdots, o_{t-1})$$ with $$o_i$$ denoting the output (generated translation).
 The generation of the current state is then not conditioned in any way by future states.

 It is implemented setting to $$-\infty$$ the values corresponding to the forbidden states in the softmax layer of the dot-product attention modules.
-Thus, it is different than other causal convolutions such as the ones exhibited by Wavenet[^16] or SampleRNN model[^17].
+Thus, it is different than other causal convolutions such as the ones exhibited by *Wavenet*[^16] or *SampleRNN*[^17].

 # Results published in the paper